Home Get Started (Internet)

 With Release 1.1, Valsalva Wave Pro provides visual thresholding for Valsalva Wave and Heart Rate functions.

 This includes Valsalva Wave (AC), Valsalva Wave Variability, and Valsalva Wave Variability Average screens.
 Equivalent thresholding is provided for Heart Rate, Heart Rate Variability, and Heart Rate Variability Average screens.
 Thresholds are indicated by an adjustable horizontal yellow line that can be moved up or down to indicate the training goal.
-Audible reward prompts will be added to the visual capability in Release 1.2.

 A yellow "Threshold" legend is presented at the top of those screens that support thresholding.
 Also, the "Threshold" button is available on the toolbar.
 When the threshold button is clicked, the Threshold Settings dialog box appears, allowing the threshold of interest to be selected, and its value established.